CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Summary.md

 - Accessing Windows Virtual Desktop and published applications through Browser and WVD Desktop Client application.

+- Setting up FSLogix and how FSLogix profile containers are used with Azure Files function in Windows Virtual Desktop.

+- Configuring load balancing methods i.e. *Breadth-first* and *Depth-first* in your host pool to obtain required efficiency in your WVD environment.

 ## **Why Windows Virtual Desktop?**